-- Ensuring that awareness is raised on a certain wetland issue or challenge does not simplymean to inform people, it means addressing people's beliefs and convictions. - If awareness is raised it does not necessarily lead to people taking action for the wise use wetlands.
-Long lasting change requires skills and incentives to change. - People taking action for the wise use of wetlands requires 7 steps: - a.
+- Ensuring that awareness is raised on a certain wetland issue or challenge does not simply mean to inform people, it means addressing people's beliefs and convictions. - If awareness is raised it does not necessarily lead to people taking action for the conservation and wise use of wetlands.
+Long lasting change requires skills and incentives to change. - People taking action for the conservation and wise use of wetlands requires 7 steps: - a.
 Knowledge: your target group knows there is an issue; - b.
 Desire: your target group imagines a different future; - c.
 Skills your target group knows what to do to achieve that future; - d.
 Optimism your target group has confidence or belief in success; - e.
 Facilitation your target group has the resources and supportive infrastructure to take action; - f.
 Stimulation your target group receives compelling stimuli that promote action; - g.
-Reinforcement your target group receives messages regularly that reinforce the original message or messages (Robinson (1998), cited in: (Sayers, 2006). - Keep the target group you wish to address as specific as possible: more focus often has more impact. - From awareness-raising to people taking action for the wise use of wetlands requires continuous planning, monitoring, evaluation and facilitation.
+Reinforcement your target group receives messages regularly that reinforce the original message or messages (Robinson (1998), cited in Sayers (2006)). - Keep the target group you wish to address as specific as possible: more focus often has more impact. - From awareness-raising to people taking action for the conservation and wise use of wetlands requires continuous planning, monitoring, evaluation and facilitation.